jennatipaldo/sheldus_sc/README.md

 ASU Center for Emergency Management and Homeland Security (2025).
 The Spatial Hazard Events and Losses Database for the United States, Version 23.0 [Online Database].
 Phoenix, AZ: Arizona State University.
 Available from [SHELDUS](https://sheldus.org).

 ## Accessing data
-Data can be accessed at [SHELDUS](https://sheldus.asu.edu/).
-You can create an account and some data, such as the data for the state of South Carolina, is available for free.
+Data can be accessed at [SHELDUS](https://sheldus.asu.edu/) - you will need to create an account.
+Some data, such as the data for the state of South Carolina, is available for free.

 ### Query Settings
 I used the following settings in my query: